Andøya Airport: History

 Parliament decided in 1982 that Andenes would be the base for operating helicopters offshore to oil installations off Troms.
 However, when operations commenced operations flew out of Tromsø Airport because of the difficult weather conditions at Andenes.
 Operations were moved to Hammerfest Airport following the discovery of Snøhvit.
 Widerøe introduced the larger, 50-seat de Havilland Canada Dash 7 in 1981, followed by the Dash 8 between 1993 and 1995.
 The routes were made subject to public service obligations with the Ministry of Transport and Communications from 1 April 1997.
 Widerøe won the initial tender.
 A proposal to make Andenes an international airport was launched in 2000, which also proposed that the airport change its name to Lofoten Airport.
 Unlike the two airports in Lofoten, Leknes Airport and Svolvær Airport, Helle, Andenes is able to handle jetliners.
 The name change was rejected by interests in Lofoten, which accused Vesterålen of stealing the more well-known Lofoten name.

 From 1 April 2003 Norwegian Air Shuttle took over the route from Andenes to Bodø and Tromsø.
 However, they decided to terminate their operations with the Fokker 50, and thus also serving Andenes, to concentrate their efforts on becoming a low-cost carrier.
 From 1 January 2004 the route was served by Widerøe, who won the extraordinary tender.
 The state paid NOK 68 million for 27 months, up 25 percent from the Norwegian bid, including a service from Tromsø to Lakselv Airport, Banak.
 The tender for the three years starting on 1 April 2006 was won by Coast Air, which used an ATR-42 on the route.
 Coast Air was not able to make money on the route and abandoned the PSO contract from 1 April 2007.
 Widerøe won the subsequent tender and started flights from that date.
 Norwegian started irregular scheduled flights to Oslo Airport, Gardermoen, using the Boeing 737-800 from June 2012.

 Facilities

 The airport is located at an elevation of 13 meters (43 ft).
-It has two asphalt runways: the main runway is 3002 by 45 m and aligned 14–32, but only has a declared length of 2467 m; the other is 1671 by 45 m and aligned 03–21.
+It has two asphalt runways; only one of which is operative in 2025.
+The main runway is 3002 by 45 m and aligned 14–32, but only has a declared length of 2467 m; the no longer used crosswind runway is 1671 by 45 m and aligned 03–21.
+It was closed in 2015 and the runway surface was marked with X marks, denoting its unused state.

 Runways 14 and 32 are equipped with instrument landing system category I. The airport is located two minutes' drive from Andenes.
 Taxis, car rental and free parking spaces are available at the airport.
 The airport had an operating deficit of 34 million Norwegian krone in 2012.